Skip to content

 The Elements of Supply Chain Analytics

+1. Operational Data Sources.
 Typically these data sources are from operational systems that help manage various activities within the supply chain.
-This includes such functions as procurement, inventory, orders, warehousing, fulfillment, and transportation.
+This includes such functions as procurement, finance, inventory, orders, warehousing, fulfillment, and transportation.
 Also, this can include data from third-parties such as suppliers, carriers, and merchants.

-Then supply chain analysts use software tools and different types of data analytics.
+3. Supply Chain Analytics.
+Then supply chain analysts and decision-makers use software tools as well as different types of data analytics.
 For example, this could include using predictive analysis for demand forecasting.
-Another possible option is for organizations to setup AI agent to act autonomously on analytical tasks.
+Another possible option is for organizations to set up AI agents to act autonomously on analytical tasks.

+4. Deliverables: Actionable Insights and Application Events.
 As a result of these analyses, insights can then be presented in graphs using key performance indicators (KPI) to support decision-making.
 Also, businesses can elect to fully automate the data analytics.
 For instance, a system could trigger an application event such as automated replenishment of inventory.
 Another option is for supply chains to use a Decision Intelligence platform.
 This type of system enables decision-makers to interact directly with the full spectrum of analytics to make rapid, superior decisions.

 Need help with an innovative solution to make your supply chain analytics actionable?
 I’m Randy McClure, and I’ve spent many years solving data analytics and visibility problems.
 As a supply chain tech advisor, I’ve implemented hundreds of successful projects across all transportation modes, working with the data of thousands of shippers, carriers, and 3rd party logistics (3PL) providers.
 I specialize in launching new analytics-based strategies, proof-of-concepts and operational pilot projects using emerging technologies and methodologies.
 If you’re ready to supercharge your analytics or if you are a solution provider, let’s talk.
 To reach me, click here to access my contact form or you can find me on LinkedIn.